MultiSafepay/docs/content/payments/features/_index.md

 meta_title: 'Additional payment features - MultiSafepay Docs'
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API reference, SDKs, and wrappers.
 Get support."
 logo: '/svgs/Recurring payments.svg'
-short_description: 'From processing Recurring Payments to splitting incoming funds.'
+short_description: 'From split payments to recurring payments, and special credit card features.'
 weight: 80
 ---